Find Trade Colleges

 Public Public vs. Private

 There are 8,289 undergraduates at UNI, of which 7,632 are full-time, and there are 9,507 students altogether.
-It takes the average UNI undergraduate about 4.4 years to complete their degree.
+The average graduation time for an undergraduate student at UNI is 4.4 years.

 Around 86% of students who apply get accepted.
 Around 37% of accepted students are men, and 63% are women.